 Purchases journal

-By: Rashid Javed | Updated on: December 23rd, 2023
+By: Rashid Javed | Updated on: September 2nd, 2024

 Definition and explanation

 Purchases journal (also known as purchases book and purchases day book) is a special journal used by businesses to record all credit purchases.
-All cash purchases are recorded in another special journal known as cash payment journal or cash disbursements journal.
+All cash purchases are recorded in another special journal known as the cash payment journal or cash disbursements journal.

 3. The name, address, email, and phone number of both buyer and seller.

-4. A proper description of merchandise i.e., quantity, quality, rates and total amount of the merchandise purchased.
+4. A proper description of merchandise, i.e., quantity, quality, rates, and total amount of the merchandise purchased.

 Format/specimen of purchase invoice